-- 2. Tier I Applications for the 2021 SRDP Rental Application cycle must be submitted to SC Housing by 5:00 p.m. on May 14, 2021.
-Tier II Applications must be submitted to SC Housing by 5:00 p.m. on August 31, 2021.
+- 2. Intent to Apply Packets for the 2023 SRDP Rental Application cycle must be submitted to SC Housing by 5:00 p.m. on March 31, 2023.
+Packets can be submitted during regular business hours of 8:30 a.m. to 5:00 p.m.
+(EST).
+Packets received after the deadline will not be considered for funding and will be returned to the Applicant.
+Applicants must receive an approval of their Intent to Apply Packet to qualify to submit an application. - 3.
+Applications for the 2023 SRDP Rental Application cycle must be submitted to SC Housing by 5:00 p.m. on July 31, 2023.
 Applications can be submitted during regular business hours of 8:30 a.m. to 5:00 p.m.
 (EST).
 Applications received after the deadline will not be considered for funding and will be returned to the Applicant.

-Applicants must submit a Tier I application and a Tier II application. - 3.
-Applications may be delivered by hand, mail, or other shipping services.
-Applications will NOT be accepted by facsimile and/or e-mail transmission. - 4.
-Each project should have a unique identifiable name that does not contain the Applicant organization's name or proposal's city name. - o Examples of unacceptable Project Names: City of Greenville 2016, GHF 2016, 2019 Scattered Sites Project, etc. - o Examples of acceptable Project Names: Meadows Pointe, Garnet Grove, etc. - 5.
-Applicants must submit one (1) original application package in a 3-ring binder appropriately separated with the tabs provided; as well as one electronic copy of the entire application package provided on a thumb drive.
-Electronic copies by e-mail will NOT be accepted. - 6.
+- 4. Intent to Apply Packets and Applications may be delivered by hand, mail, or other shipping services.
+Applications will NOT be accepted by facsimile and/or e-mail transmission. - 5.
+Each project should have a unique identifiable name that does not contain the Applicant organization's name or proposal's city name. - o Examples of unacceptable Project Names: City of Greenville 2016, GHF 2016, 2019 Scattered Sites Project, etc. - Examples of acceptable Project Names: Meadows Pointe, Garnet Grove, etc. - 6.
+Applicants must submit one (1) original Intent to Apply Packet and one (1) original application package in 3-ring binders appropriately organized and separated with the tabs provided; In addition, one electronic copy of the entire Intent to Apply Packet and Application package must be provided on a thumb drive.
+Electronic copies by e-mail will NOT be accepted.
+All electronic copies of the application must be tabbed out in accordance with the tabbing system, meaning each tab with its contents must be saved as in individual file.
+Hard copies and electronic versions of the Intent to Apply Packet and the Application that are not appropriately organized in accordance with the tabbing system will be considered incomplete. - 7.
 All applications, including copies, must be self-contained and complete.
-SC Housing will not rely on any previously submitted information, written or verbal, to evaluate applications. - 7.
-Complete Tier I and Tier II applications must include all pages of the application and all items identified on the SRDP Application Exhibit 1 Tier I and Tier II Application Tab Checklists along with any supporting documentation.
-The SRDP Application Exhibit 10 Construction Costs Addendum is required as part of a complete Tier II application. - 8.
-All documentation, unless otherwise stated in this Manual, must not be dated prior to September 1, 2020. - 9.
-A nonrefundable \$500 application processing fee must be submitted with the Tier I Application.
-A nonrefundable processing fee of \$100 per site must be submitted with the Tier II Application.
+SC Housing will not rely on any previously submitted information, written or verbal, to evaluate applications. - 8.
+Complete Intent to Apply Packet and Applications must include all pages and sections of the application and all items identified on the SRDP Application Exhibit 1 Intent to Apply and Application Tab Checklists along with any supporting documentation.
+The SRDP Application Exhibit 10 Construction Costs Addendum is required as part of a complete Application. - 9.
+All documentation, unless otherwise stated in this Manual, must not be dated prior to September 1, 2022. - 10.
+There is no fee required to submit an Intent to Apply Packet.
+A nonrefundable \$500 application processing fee must be submitted with the Application.
+In addition, for scattered site developments a nonrefundable processing fee of \$100 for each additional site must be submitted with the Application.
 The processing fees must be in the form of a cashier's check and made payable to the South Carolina State Housing Finance and Development Authority.
-Applications submitted without processing fees will not be accepted or reviewed and will be returned to the Applicant. - 10.
+Applications submitted without processing fees will not be accepted or reviewed and will be returned to the Applicant.
+Application fees are not reimbursable and cannot be included as a project expense on the development budget. - 11.
 All costs incurred by the Applicant in the preparation, transmittal, or presentation of the application package are the responsibility of the Applicant.